AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-05-09-Beyond-ES6#3:ES8-async-and-await.md

 // TypeError: failed to fetch
 ```

-We use `try...catch` to grab the error but in case we do not have them we can still catch the error like this:
+We use `try...catch` to grab the error but in a case where  we do not have them we can still catch the error like this:

 ``` js